anacona16/SonataMediaWebcamProviderBundle/README.md

 **Requirements**

-  * Symfony 2.3+ applications.
+  * Symfony 2.8+ applications.
   * SonataMediaBundle.

 Please install each bundle following their instructions.

 **How it works?**

-This bundle replaces the binaryContent field, adds the ScriptCam script and fill the new binaryContent field.
+This bundle replaces the binaryContent field.
-ScriptCam image using base64 encoding, then a temporary file is created, after ImageProvider uses and processes.
+Video HTML5 element uses canvas element to get an image using base64 encoding, then a temporary file is created, after, ImageProvider uses and processes it.

 Installation
 ------------